Employee Engagement, Participation and Representation in Health and Safety Policy

 - monitoring measures taken to manage health and safety hazards

-- providing feedback to the Health and Safety Manager about health and safety compliance
+- providing feedback to the Health, Safety and Wellness Manager about health and safety compliance

 - if trained at an appropriate level, and in consultation with the Management Representative, issuing provisional improvement notices to line managers and directing staff to cease work that would expose them to serious risk arising from an immediate or imminent exposure to a hazard